 We use a full day in Kathmandu sorting out any equipment problems you may have, but don’t worry if you have forgotten anything, there are plenty of good outdoor shops in the city.

-We fly from Kathmandu to the village of Lukla at 2,808m/9,000ft, the beginning of our trek.
+We fly from Kathmandu to the village of Lukla at 2,860m/9,383ft, the beginning of our trek.

-The trek takes 22 days after our departure from Lukla until we return to that point.
-The walking is mostly over gentle terrain, but there are some decent hill climbs required to get over our ‘3 Passes’.
-The trekking days are moderately strenuous, and involve walking between 4 and 6 hours duration with plenty of scenic places to stop along the way.
+The trek takes 22 days after our departure from Lukla until we return to this same point.
+The walking is mostly over gentle terrain, but there are some decent hill climbs required to get over our ‘Three Passes’.
+The trekking days are moderately strenuous and involve walking between 4 and 6 hours duration with plenty of scenic places to stop along the way.
 We place a lot of emphasis on maintaining health to enhance our trekking experience.

-Namche Bazar is the centre of trade for the Sherpa people as it has been for hundreds of years.
-There are many sights to delight in Namche Bazar and there is always a level of hubbub with all the traders offering bargains form their stalls, shops selling every imaginable piece of copied climbing equipment, as well as the legitimate.
+Namche Bazaar is the centre of trade for the Sherpa people as it has been for hundreds of years.
+There are many sights to delight in Namche Bazaar and there is always a level of hubbub with all the traders offering bargains from their stalls, shops selling every imaginable piece of copied climbing equipment, as well as the legitimate articles.
 There are internet cafes, bakeries, bars and much more.
-It is one has transcended back to the days of old and there is an honest magic and charm about the busy streets.
-When you can catch your breath and lift the eyes up from the bustling throngs, you can enjoy a reality check by viewing the dramatic views across the valley to Mount Kwonde, a wonderful backdrop to the unique Sherpa architecture of the houses and lodges here.
-We may even visit Sir Edmund Hillary’s first hospital in Nepal, which is situated above Namche in the village of Kunde.
+It is as if one has transcended back to the days of old and there is an honest magic and charm to the busy streets.
+When you can catch your breath and lift your eyes up from the bustling throngs, you can enjoy a reality check by viewing the dramatic views across the valley to Mount Kwonde, a wonderful backdrop to the unique Sherpa architecture of the houses and lodges here.
+We may even visit Sir Edmund Hillary's first hospital in Nepal, which is situated above Namche in the village of Khunde.
 On the way back to the lodge one can enjoy a freshly brewed coffee and a hot croissant at the bakery in Khumjung.

 The Sherpa people are of Tibetan origin, having travelled over the high Tibetan passes including the Nangpa La, to settle in the Nepalese highlands.
 They developed trade between the two countries bringing gems, wool and salt from Tibet in exchange for the plentiful Nepalese products.
 The Sherpas brought their Buddhist religion with them, which they evolved to develop their own sect of the faith.
 They are very generous and spiritual people with a colourful lifestyle, and our trek allows us to spend time with them in their homeland.

-The next stage of our trek takes us further up towards the head of the Khumbu valley, from Khumjung we follow a gradual incline skirting around the hillside to the Mong La Pass (3,970m), then a steep descent through rhododendron forest, which is in full bloom in April, to the river at Phortse Tenga.
+The next stage of our trek takes us further up towards the head of the Khumbu valley, from Khumjung we follow a gradual incline skirting around the hillside to the Mong La Pass (3,970m/13,025ft), then a steep descent through rhododendron forest, which is in full bloom in April, to the river at Phortse Tenga.
 From here it is a short walk to the small village of Phortse, where we will overnight.
-The following morning our trail takes a high traverse around to Pangboche, this route to Pangboche is one of the less frequently travelled trails in the Khumbu, and as a result, it’s not uncommon to see Himalayan Thar and Danphe, the Himalayan Pheasant near the trail.
-We cross the almighty Imja Khola River on a bridge high above a cascading gorge where we are likely to have to stand aside as Yak drivers herd their laden beasts along the valley trails and over the bridge.
-These quiet yet deft footed animals are an essential component of the transportation system in the Khumbu valley and their passage is always foretold by echoes from melodious yak bells they wear around their necks.
+The following morning our trail takes a high traverse around towards Pangboche.
+This route to Pangboche is one of the less frequently travelled trails in the Khumbu and, as a result, it’s not uncommon to see Himalayan tahr and danphe, the Himalayan pheasant near the trail.
+We cross the almighty Imja Khola River on a bridge high above a cascading gorge where we are likely to have to stand aside as yak drivers herd their laden beasts along the valley trails and over the bridge.
+These quiet yet deft-footed animals are an essential component of the transportation system in the Khumbu valley and their passage is always foretold by echoes from melodious yak bells they wear around their necks.

 After the welcome rest we now continue up the Imja valley to the town of Chhukung.
-A slow hike up 5,500m Chhukung Ri (‘Ri’ means hillock, although some of their ‘hillocks’ are over 7,000m!) enhances our acclimatisation whilst it also provides incredible views of the Himalayan giants in the valley.
-The wall of Lhotse rises some 3,000m above while across the valley the views of the steep ice faces on Ama Dablam’s north side are equally as compelling.
+A slow hike up 5,500m/18,209ft Chhukung Ri ('Ri' means hillock, although some of their 'hillocks' are over 7,000m/23,000ft!) enhances our acclimatisation whilst it also provides incredible views of the Himalayan giants in the valley.
+The wall of Lhotse rises some 3,000m/9,800ft above while across the valley the views of the steep ice faces on Ama Dablam's north side are equally as compelling.